 We hope these examples can inspire you to reflect on the power of words when supporting people with, or at risk, of responsive behaviours/personal expressions.
 You can also explore more PCL resources to support your LTC homes’ inclusion journey.

-Great news!
-Due to demand, the All-In Palliative Care: The Team Approach to LTC Training Program is taking more LTC homes.
+Enrollment for the All-In Palliative Care: The Team Approach to LTC training program has closed,